forl29/forl29/README.md

 - 👋 Hi, I’m @forl29, I'm a Java developer who wants to lear more and more.
 - 👀 I’m interested in working with new technologies.
-- 🌱 I’m currently learning Spring framework in deep.
+- 🌱 I’m currently learning JS and React in deep.

 <!---
 forl29/forl29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.